CLIMADA-project/climada_python/doc/guide/install.rst

 Environment (Programming)
     A setup where only a specific set of modules and programs can interact.
-    This is especially useful if you want to install programs with incompatible requirements.
+    This is especially useful if you want to install programs with mutually incompatible requirements.

 `pip <https://pip.pypa.io/en/stable/index.html>`_
     The Python package installer.

 `git <https://git-scm.com/>`_
-    A program for version controlling your software (or any text-based set of files).
+    A popular version control software for programming code (or any text-based set of files).

 `GitHub <https://github.com/>`_
     A website that publicly hosts git repositories.